 Shielded from the land by steep rocky cliffs, Murlough Bay is a Blue Flag beach known for its flora, fauna and geology and is home to birch, rowan and hazel trees as well as wild goats.
 As it lies close to Rathlin Island, the view across to it are stunning as are those towards the Mull of Kintyre, Islay and Jura.
 Apart from the small car park, there are no other facilities here.

 Best place to stay near Murlough Bay – Stay in Ballycastle, and check into the budget-friendly Carnately Lodge B&B. See availability and latest prices here.

 White Rocks, Portrush, Antrim

-Whiterocks Portrush beach is one of the best beaches in Northern Ireland.
-Located in County Antrim, just off the Causeway Coastal Route, it gets its name from the limestone rocks formations which stretch from Curran Strand to Dunluce.
-At this beach you will find golden sand and dunes, which along with East Strand forms 3 miles of amazing beach.
+Whiterocks Portrush beach is one of the best beaches in Northern Ireland, and among the best places to visit in County Antrim.
+Located just off the Causeway Coastal Route, it gets its name from the limestone rocks formations which stretch from Curran Strand to Dunluce.
+At this beach, you will find golden sand and dunes, which along with East Strand forms 3 miles of amazing beach.

 Whiterocks, Northern Ireland is facilitated by a large car park, toilets and amenity block that have shower facilities included.